2kwattz/Origin-Social-Media-Web-Application/README.md

 - Creation of dynamic profile based on slugs and nodejs dynamic templating
 - Adding and Updation of Users Profile Picture
+- Adding a short bio and cover pic